-In May 2021, we entered into two license agreements with the AAHI pursuant to which we received a license to certain patents and know-how relating to AAHI's (i) adjuvant formulations for the treatment, prevention and/or diagnosis of SARS-CoV-2 (the AAHI Adjuvant Formulation License Agreement) and (ii) RNA vaccine platform as further described below (the AAHI RNA License Agreement).
+In May 2021, we entered into two license agreements with AAHI pursuant to which we received a license to certain patents and know-how relating to AAHI's (i) adjuvant formulations for the treatment, prevention and/or diagnosis of SARS-CoV-2 (the AAHI Adjuvant Formulation License Agreement) and (ii) RNA vaccine platform as further described below (the AAHI RNA License Agreement).
 Under both agreements, we were obligated to pay one-time, non-creditable, non-refundable upfront cash payments totaling \$2.0 million.
 In addition, under the AAHI Adjuvant Formulation License Agreement we owe milestone payments to a total of up to \$2.5 million based on the achievement of certain development and regulatory milestones for the first licensed product and royalties on annual net sales of licensed products on a country-by-country and product-by-product basis of a low-single digit percentage, subject to certain royalty-reduction provisions.
-No milestone fees were incurred for the three months ended March 31, 2022.
+No milestone fees were incurred for the nine months ended September 30, 2022.

 In September 2021, we amended and restated the AAHI RNA License Agreement, pursuant to which AAHI granted us an exclusive, worldwide, sublicensable license to AAHI's rights to an RNA vaccine platform for the development and commercialization of certain therapeutic, diagnostic or prophylactic products for the prevention, treatment or diagnosis of any indication, other than those subject to pre-existing third-party license grants, including, without limitation, SARS-CoV-2.
 Pursuant to the terms of the amended and restated AAHI RNA License Agreement, we made an additional one-time, non-creditable, non-refundable, upfront payment to AAHI of \$1.5 million.
 The company is also required to pay license maintenance fees to AAHI as follows: \$3.0 million in 2022 and \$5.5 million annually from 2023 through 2030.
 The company may terminate the restated agreement without cause by paying AAHI a \$10.0 million one-time early termination fee.
 In addition, the milestone payments to AAHI based on the achievement of certain development and regulatory milestones for the first licensed product were amended to a total of up to \$4.0 million.
 We are required to pay royalties on annual net sales of licensed products on a country-by-country and product-by-product basis of a low to mid-single digit percentage.
-We recorded \$0.2 million in research and development expense, on the condensed consolidated statements of operations for the three months ended March 31, 2022.
+In June 2022, we made a payment of \$3.0 million for the annual license maintenance fee.
+We recorded \$1.0 million and \$1.5 million in research and development expense, on the condensed consolidated statements of operations during the nine months ended September 30, 2022 and 2021, respectively.

 In connection with the license agreements, in May 2021 we also entered into a sponsored research agreement with the AAHI pursuant to which we will fund continued research of at least \$2.0 million per year, payable in four equal quarterly installments each year until May 2024, or such year of earlier termination.
-During the three months ended March 31, 2022, \$1.2 million of research and development activities that we funded were related to our Amyris joint venture and thus were charged to the joint venture for reimbursement.